mbraceproject/MBrace.Core/README.md

 # MBrace Core Libraries

-This repository contains core libraries and runtime foundation components for the [MBrace](http://m-brace.net/) distributed computation programming model and frameworks.
+This repository contains core libraries and runtime foundation components for the MBrace cloud programming model and frameworks.

+For a first introduction to MBrace please refer to the main website at [m-brace.net](http://www.m-brace.net/).
+If you have any questions regarding MBrace don't hesitate to create an issue or ask one of the [maintainers](#maintainers).
+You can also follow the official MBrace twitter account [@mbracethecloud](https://twitter.com/mbracethecloud).

 ## Repo Contents